-How Do You Apply for Bad Credit Payday Loans?
+How Do You Apply for Bad Credit Personal Loans?

 The application takes only a few minutes.
 The application is done online using a smartphone or a computer and loan decisions are instant.
 If your loan is approved, your funds will be deposited to your account within one business day.
 To apply you’ll need:

 - Your name.